General Division Rules & Details

 Steals.
 Not allowed in Girls Varsity and Boys Varsity Orange.
 For 3×3, Allowed in Boys Varsity Blue with Exception of when the ball is being ‘taken back’ or attempting to clear the arc.
 All steals allowed in Boys NCAA, Boys and Girls EuroLeague and NBA/WNBA.

 Games are 3×3 for Boys Varsity and Girls NCAA.
 Games are 4×4 for Boys NCAA, EuroLeague, NBA and WNBA

 Playing Time Guarantee: ALL players must play a minimum of 50% of the minutes of the first half of game.
 In the second half, the only requirement is that each player play a minimum of 4 consecutive minutes (running or stopped clock).

 *Exception* Playing Time guarantee is suspended for players who do not regularly attend practice.
-(There is a process for reaching this point and coaches are required to consult with League GM prior to enforcing this policy)
+Coaches must communicate this possibility to parents prior to enforcing, and alert league GM.

 Individual fouls are tracked w/ DQ @ 5 Fouls

 A team is in the Bonus during either half if the opposing team has committed 5 Fouls or more.
 A team in the bonus shoots a one-and-one until the 10th foul on the opposing team.
 Double Bonus is achieved at 10th foul and only achievable in 2nd Half